USCGC Willow (WAGL-253)

-The Willow was a side-wheel steamship built in 1924–27 to resemble a 19th-century Mississippi riverboat.
+Willow was a side-wheel steamship built in 1924–27 to resemble a 19th-century Mississippi riverboat.
 She originally served on the Mississippi as a buoy tender, later as a berthing hulk, and later still was rebuilt as a showboat.

 United States Lighthouse Service

 The Willow was commissioned into the U.S. Lighthouse Service on October 7, 1927.
 Captain Thomas B. Good prepared her original design, which was modified by the U.S. Navy; the modifications led to her drawing significantly more water than desired.
 Captain Good took command in April 1928.
 She was home-ported at Memphis, Tennessee, and overwintered in New Orleans.
 Because she was underpowered, her spring departure upriver was sometimes delayed because she could not travel against the strong early season currents of the Mississippi.
 Her principal duty was installation and maintenance of navigation aids such as buoys, channel markers, fog horns, and beacons.
 Much of the work had to be done from ship's boats because her deep draft often kept her away from the shore.